A 12-Year Personal Observation

 This long-term documentation allowed me to observe structural patterns across time rather than focusing only on short-term results.

-CS-NRRM™ (Changhun Shin Natural Recovery Pattern Model)
+This archive later became the historical foundation from which CS-NRRM™ (Changhun Shin Natural Recovery Pattern Model) developed.

 This page does not claim that vitiligo will recover in every case.